University Administrative Policies

 2. Deposits

-Monies received should be deposited at the University Cashier Department intact by the next working day following receipt.
-When less than fifty dollars ($50) is involved, monies may be accumulated up to a week.
+Monies received should be deposited at the University Cashier Department by the next business day following receipt.
+When less than fifty dollars ($50) is involved, monies may be accumulated for up to a week.
 No checks shall be cashed, no purchases shall be made, and no substitution of cash, checks, or other documents shall be made from the actual monies received.
 The Cashier Department is housed within the University Bursar's Office, which is the centralized area responsible for the cashiering, depository, and collection functions of the University.
-The Bursar's Office is located in the Perovich Business Center, Suite 1100, on the southeast corner of Lomas and University Boulevards..
+The Bursar's Office is located in the Perovich Business Center, Suite 1100, on the southeast corner of Lomas Blvd. and University Blvd.

 2.1.
 Money List and Credit Card Reports

 A Money List form, available at https://secure.touchnet.com/ucommercecentral/, must be prepared immediately upon receipt of monies.
-The Money List, which accompanies the deposit, shows the amount paid and the University index number and account code where the monies are to be deposited.
+The Money List, which accompanies the deposit, shows the amount received by the University and the University index number and account code where the monies are to be deposited.
 A separate Credit Card Report, available at https://secure.touchnet.com/ucommercecentral/, must also be prepared immediately to record credit card receipts.
-The department preparing the Money List and Credit Card Report should keep a copy.
-The department is also responsible for maintaining all documentation necessary for reconstruction of the Money List and Credit Card Report should the deposit be stolen.
+The department preparing the Money List and Credit Card Report should keep a copy and maintain all documentation necessary for reconstruction of the Money List and Credit Card Report should the deposit be stolen.
 This documentation includes, but is not limited to, copies of the checks.

 2.1.1.
 Confidential Information

-Customer social security numbers and credit card numbers should not be kept in any format after the transaction has been processed.
-Paper containing these numbers must be shredded.
+Social security numbers and credit card numbers identified on any form of payment should not be kept in any format after the transaction has been processed.
+Paper containing these numbers must be crosscut-shredded.

 2.2.
 Checks Larger Than One Hundred Thousand Dollars ($100,000)